Rehab Centers Burlington, CO

 Centennial Mental Health Center Inc - 72.7 miles from Burlington, CO

-Centennial Mental Health Center Inc is an inpatient substance use rehab center in Limon, CO that is located in the 80828 zip code.
+Centennial Mental Health Center Inc is a residential substance use treatment facility in Limon, CO that is situated in the 80828 zip code.
 It includes outpatient services, outpatient methadone/buprenorphine or naltrexone treatment and regular outpatient treatment.
-Centennial Mental Health Center Inc accommodates sexual abuse victims, teen rehab and adult women.
+Centennial Mental Health Center Inc can accommodate people with trauma, rehab for teenagers and sexual abuse victims.

 Address: 606 Main Street, Limon, CO 80828 in Lincoln County